Ohio Court of Appeals Affirms Murder Conviction of Defendant Arguing Not Guilty by Reason of Insanity

 Recent Cases in Law and Neuroscience, Curated by the Center for Law, Brain & Behavior and the Shen Neurolaw Lab with support from the Dana Foundation

 An Ohio appellate court affirmed Michael B. Davis’ convictions for multiple counts of felonious assault and murder and upheld his sentence.
-Davis assigned eight errors on appeal, including violation of his right to due process when the trial court limited the number of expert witnesses he could call to testify on his insanity defense.
+Davis alleged eight errors on appeal, including violation of his right to due process when the trial court limited the number of expert witnesses he could call to testify on his insanity defense.

 In July of 2017, Davis attempted to commit suicide by veering into oncoming traffic, killing another driver and severely injuring a passenger.
 Davis testified that he had not slept for multiple days leading up to the crash and had been experiencing hallucinations.